Hawaii Middle School Trip Overview

 Maui is truly a Hawaiian paradise with pristine white sand beaches, colorful coral reefs, lush vegetation, and turquoise ocean.
 Lucky for us, our hotel is right across the street from some of the best beaches on the island!
 We can hop over any time we like for beach volleyball, relaxation, and a refreshing swim.

 Maui is also home to our sea turtle service project.
 We partner with a local organization dedicated to protecting and researching this endangered species.
 We’ll learn all about the hawksbill sea turtles and will participate in a variety of projects dedicated to sea turtle conservation.
 Some of these projects include beach cleanups to protect the turtle’s natural habitats, watching over basking turtles on the beach, and educating tourists.
+At the Center, we will work first-hand with injured turtle patients–tending to wounds, taking fluids, and whatever else these gentle friends need on their road to recovery.

 There will also be an optional excursion to catch the sunrise from the top of Haleakala Volcano and bike down through the clouds.
 For those who don’t feel comfortable biking, don’t worry, there is the option to ride down in a vehicle too!